raysan5/challenges/03_challenge_maze3d/README.md

 *Lesson code file to review: [04_maze_game_cubicmap.c](lessons/04_maze_game_cubicmap.c)*

-Load cubicmap from image file data, generate 3D mesh for the map (vertex data) and screen drawing.
+In this lesson we are loading the level map from an image file data and we will generate a 3D cubes-based mesh for the level, defining all required vertex data.

 Functions to be implemented:
 ```c